afira312/dtap-automation/README.md

 3. Push commits only to the feature branch and open a PR to `main`.
 4. Require passing checks, a review, and CODEOWNER approval before merging.
 5. Protect `main` against direct pushes and force pushes.
-6. Configure the production environment with required reviewers.
-A merge starts deployment only after that approval.
+6. Configure `Development` and `Production` GitHub environments.
+Add required reviewers to `Production` and restrict the environments to the appropriate deployment branches.
+7. Configure the Azure OIDC secrets (`AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_SUBSCRIPTION_ID`) in each environment.
+8. Configure the environment variables `AZURE_STORAGE_ACCOUNT`,
+   `APP_SERVICE_NAME`, and `ENVIRONMENT`.
+The site build uses `ENVIRONMENT` to update the environment label in `src/index.html`.
-7. Configure Github Action secrets for `Drift-Check`, add `OPENAI_API_KEY` as a secret
+9. Configure Github Action secrets for `Drift-Check`, add `OPENAI_API_KEY` as a secret
-8. Configure the Github Action variable `OPENAI_API_URL` for `Drift-Check`.
+10. Configure the Github Action variable `OPENAI_API_URL` for `Drift-Check`.
    This may be an OpenAI-compatible chat-completions URL or an Azure OpenAI resource URL such as `https://<resource>.openai.azure.com/`.
    The model is selected from the workflow input and defaults to `gpt-5.4-mini`;
    `gpt-5.4` and `claude-sonnet-5` are also available.
-9. The `Drift-Check` runs
+11. The `Drift-Check` runs
    on every PR commit and requires a branch name beginning with `feature/<issue-number>-`.

+## Issue drift check

+The `Drift-Check` workflow validates that a pull request implements the GitHub issue identified by its feature branch.
+Branches must use the `feature/<issue-number>-<short-name>` format; the workflow extracts the issue number from the branch name and fails early for other branch formats.

+The workflow invokes [`scripts/drift_check.py`](scripts/drift_check.py), which uses the GitHub API to retrieve:

+- The linked issue title and body.
+- The pull request title and body.
+- The pull request's changed-file patches.
+- The final contents of changed files at the pull request head commit.

+The script sends that evidence to an OpenAI-compatible chat-completions endpoint and requires a JSON response containing `aligned`, `missing`, and `summary`.
+It evaluates the final repository state, so requirements are not considered missing merely because the relevant line was unchanged in the PR.
+The check fails only when the response identifies a concrete, material omission or contradiction.

+The workflow runs automatically for opened, synchronized, reopened, and ready-for-review pull requests.
+It can also be started manually with a pull request number and one of the configured models.
+Configure `OPENAI_API_KEY` as a GitHub Actions secret and `OPENAI_API_URL` as a GitHub Actions variable.
+The model defaults to `gpt-5.4-mini` and can be overridden for manual runs.

 ```mermaid
 gitGraph